peopleware/openapi/resource/relationships-and-search.md

 search functionality when we expect less than 20 relationships.
 For each type of relationship `R` it needs to be determined whether search terms for either `X` or `Y`, or both or none of them, must be added.
-In the example, we imagine there are only a few instances of `X` related to an instance of `Y`, which makes searching superfluous, but many instances of `Y` related to an instance of `X`, which makes searching functionaly relevant.
+In the example, we imagine there are only a few instances of `X` related to an instance of `Y`, which makes searching superfluous, but many instances of `Y` related to an instance of `X`, which makes searching functionally relevant.

 ### Display information through `content`